LPI Linux Essentials D281 and C851 Practice Exam – Prep Guide & Practice Tests

-What is the purpose of a process' PID?
+What is the purpose of the 'grep' command in Linux?

 Get further explanation with Examzify DeepDiveBeta